Jon Snow Nearly Had His Face Mangled Because HBO Thought He’s ‘Too Disney’

 Thinking that Jon Snow’s reminiscent of a Disney prince, Game of Thrones showrunners David Benioff and D.B.
-Weiss once thought of creating a scene in which he’ll accidentally burn off his precious face and mane.
+Weiss once thought of creating a scene where he accidentally burns off his precious face and mane.
 The HBO creators revealed that while Kit Harington did not object, he was evidently sad that he would part ways with Jon’s matinee idol appeal.

 “We wrote a scene for Kit Harington where his face melted off.
 There’s a scene in the first season where he fights with a White Walker and it catches on fire and he burns his hand,” they detailed.

-The duo said that the network felt that Jon was “too Disney, too Harry Potter” that they wanted to change that and “ugly him up.”
-They admitted that the famous character has such great mane and pout which prompted them to write a script detailing Jon’s new “mangled” face.
+The duo said the network felt Jon was “too Disney, too Harry Potter” and that they wanted to “ugly him up.”
+They admitted the famous character has such great mane and pout, prompting them to write a script detailing Jon’s new “mangled” face.

 It turns out that the two are merely joking.
 Jon will return for the show’s penultimate season this July 16 with his glorious hair still intact.

 Kit’s ruggedly handsome appearance has also landed him an advertorial for Dolce & Gabbana’s The One for Men cologne.
-The British actor recently went to Naples, Italy, to shoot for the commercial.
-It isn’t the first time that he will represent a brand because he previously posed for Jimmy Choo’s fragrance line.
-GQ reported “he has it all” – from a flourishing career to a stable relationship with former Game of Thrones co-star Rose Leslie.
+The British actor recently went to Naples, Italy, to shoot the commercial.
+It isn’t the first time that he will represent a brand; he previously posed for Jimmy Choo’s fragrance line.
+GQ reported “he has it all,” from a flourishing career to a stable relationship with former Game of Thrones co-star Rose Leslie.

 Meanwhile, speculations about HBO producing a Game of Thrones spin-off have been emerging since there are only 15 episodes left.
 Even if they have a massive contribution to Game of Thrones, David and D.B. do not see themselves involved in the spin-off.
-As reported by The Independent, they are contented to be mere spectators because they believe HBO deserves to have “new visions.”
+As reported by the Independent, they are contented to be mere spectators because they believe HBO deserves to have “new visions.”

 “There’s always going be an urge — the characters who maybe will survive — there’s always going to be this temptation to keep doing it; to do the spin-off show or do the sequel show and everything.
 And I think HBO might well do one and I’m looking forward to watching it.”